aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-fods/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a OTT to FODS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+The need to convert OTT to FODS arises when a Python developer wants to add a feature to their application that allows for the conversion of OTT files to FODS.
+OTT files are a type of text document that is used to store data in a structured format, while FODS is a Microsoft Excel format that is used to store data in a spreadsheet.
+Converting OTT to FODS allows the data to be easily manipulated and analyzed in a spreadsheet format.

+<h2>How Aspose.Total Helps for OTT to FODS Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a full package of various APIs that can help automate the conversion process from OTT to FODS.
+The process is done in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the OTT file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This process allows for the data to be easily manipulated and analyzed in a spreadsheet format.

+Aspose.Total for Python via .NET is a powerful and reliable API that can help developers automate the conversion process from OTT to FODS.
+It is easy to use and provides a comprehensive set of APIs that can help developers quickly and easily convert OTT files to FODS.
+Aspose.Total for Python via .NET is a great tool for developers who need to add a feature to their application that allows for the conversion of OTT files to FODS.

 {{% /blocks/products/pf/feature-page-summary %}}